 Whether anticipated or dreaded, summer can be unpredictable.
 But with a little pre-summer planning, parents can go from dreading the oncoming three-month void to relishing the fact that their children are having exciting and beneficial experiences that will keep the summer blues and boredom away.

 Olivia Civiletti is a member of Sanford School's Class of 2017.
-She is currently attend Johns Hopkins University.
+She currently attends Johns Hopkins University.